ralphje/imagemounter/docs/commandline.rst

    Shows the current version and exits.

+.. cmdoption:: --check

+   Shows which third-party utilities you have installed for a correct functioning of imagemounter.

-.. cmdoption:: --clean
+.. cmdoption:: --unmount
+               -u

    Option that will try to identify leftover files from previous :command:`imount` executions and try to delete these.
 This will, for instance, clean leftover :file:`/tmp/im_{...}` mounts and mountpoints.
 This command will allow you to review the actions that will be taken before they are done.

+   Can be combined with :option:`--casename`, :option:`--mountdir` and :option:`--pretty` to specify which mount points to delete.

 CLI behaviour
 ^^^^^^^^^^^^^
 The next four command-line options alter the behaviour of the :command:`imount` utility, but does not affect the behaviour of the underlying :mod:`imagemounter` module.

-.. cmdoption:: --color
-               -c

-   Colorizes the output.
-Verbose message will be colored blue, for instance.
-Requires the :mod:`termcolor` package.

 .. cmdoption:: --wait
                -w